-Are you hoping to fatten up your equity faster, and get your mortgage paid off sooner?
-Then, you need to look into refinancing to a short term mortgage - for example, a fifteen-year mortgage program.
-Your monthly payments will probably be higher than with the longer term loan, but the pay-off is: that you will pay substantially less interest and will build up equity quicker.
-Conversely, if your current long-term loan has a small balance remaining, and was closed a while ago, you might be able to make the change without paying more each month.
-To help you figure out your options and the many benefits of refinancing, please call us at 516-431-2009.
+Are you dreaming of paying off your loan more quickly, while building up your equity faster?
+Then, you'll want to look into refinancing to a short term mortgage loan - for example, a fifteen-year mortgage loan.
+The mortgage payments will probably be more than they were with your long-term mortgage loan, but the pay-off is: that you will pay considerably less interest and will build up equity more quickly.
+Conversely, if your existing long-term loan has a low remaining balance, and was closed a number of years ago, you may even be able to make the move without paying more each month.
+To help you figure out your options and the many benefits of refinancing, please contact us at 516-431-2009.
 We are here for you.